|

 - Abandonment of healthy relationships with friends, family and partners

-How BPD affects a person’s life can vary based on how the condition manifests as well as any treatment methods in place.
+How BPD affects a person’s life can vary based on how the condition manifests, as well as any treatment methods in place.

 Understanding a BPD Crisis

-Crises aren’t an everyday part of life with a borderline personality disorder but can be a significant roadblock to overcome.
+Crises aren’t an everyday part of life with a borderline personality disorder, but they can be a significant roadblock to overcome.
 A crisis occurs whenever a severe burst of symptoms occurs over a short period of time.
 This can last for a few hours or a full day and generally typifies the worst of an individual’s BPD symptoms.
 These events can be triggered by any number of minor occurrences, such as a fight with a friend or a bad grade on a paper, and often in a way that appears illogical to outsiders.

 Handling someone with BPD in crisis involves knowing what to look for in terms of triggers and how to best manage side effects and symptoms.
 In some cases, addressing the issue that caused the crisis can help improve the reaction, but this can vary from person to person.
 If the symptoms of BPD accelerate to a dangerous point during a crisis, seeking emergency care may be the best option.